trigaten/Learn_Prompting/docs/advanced_applications/mrkl.md

 ## An Example

-I have reproduced an example a MRKL System from the original paper, but using Dust.tt, linked [here](https://dust.tt/trigaten/a/98bdd65cb7).
+I have reproduced an example MRKL System from the original paper, using Dust.tt, linked [here](https://dust.tt/trigaten/a/98bdd65cb7).
 The system reads a math problem (e.g. `What is 20 times 5^6?`), extracts the numbers and the operations, and reformats them for a calculator app (e.g. `20*5^6`).
 It then sends the reformatted equation